Cambodian genocide denial: Disputing the number of victims

-Estimates of the number of Cambodians who died during the four years of Khmer Rouge rule have been controversial and range from less than one million to more than three million.
+Estimates of the number of Cambodians who died during the four years of Khmer Rouge rule have been controversial, and range from less than one million to more than three million.
 Ben Kiernan, head of the Cambodian Genocide Project at Yale University, estimated that the Khmer Rouge were responsible for 1.5 million deaths and later raised that estimate to 1.7 million, more than 20% of the population.
 His deputy, Craig Etcheson, undertook the most complete survey of mass graves and evidence of executions in Cambodia and concluded in 1999 that the Khmer Rouge may have executed as many as 1.5 million people and as many as another 1.5 million may have died of starvation and overwork.
-Kiernan criticized Etcheson for "sloppiness, exaggerating a horrific death toll," and "ethnic auctioneering."
-Etcheson's report was removed from the web site of the Cambodian Genocide Project.
+However, Kiernan subsequently criticized Etcheson for "sloppiness, exaggerating a horrific death toll," and "ethnic auctioneering."
+Etcheson's report was removed from the website of the Cambodian Genocide Project.

 Kiernan had earlier been cited by Noam Chomsky and Edward S. Herman in 1979, saying that "[Kiernan] notes that most of the atrocity stories come from areas of little Khmer Rouge strength, where orders to stop reprisals were disobeyed by soldiers wreaking vengeance, often drawn from the poorest sections of the peasantry."
 Kiernan has since completely rejected his own previous explanation, saying in 1996 that: "Despite its underdeveloped economy, the regime probably exerted more power over its citizens than any state in world history.
 It controlled and directed their public lives more closely than government had ever done."